Resources Three Stages of a Trial

 First, an injured person is subject to a time limit (statute of limitation) in which to settle a claim.
 If the case cannot be settled before the statute of limitation expires, there is no alternative but to file a lawsuit to protect your claim.

-Second, if a fair settlement is not obtained through negotiations with the insurance company, suit is filed and/or arbitration is demanded.
+Second, if a fair settlement is not obtained through negotiations with the insurance company, the suit is filed, and/or arbitration is demanded.

 There are two participants in a lawsuit.
 The Plaintiff is the person(s) making the claim.
 The Defendant is the person(s) being sued.